What Is An LLC? (Benefits, Cost, Best State & More)

 What Is an EIN?

-An employer identification number (EIN) — also known as a federal tax ID number — is a Social Security Number for your business.
+An employer identification number (EIN) — also known as a federal tax ID number — is essentially a Social Security Number for your business.
 The majority of LLCs do require an EIN for things like opening business bank accounts, filing company taxes, hiring employees, etc.

 There are other benefits to obtaining an EIN as well.
 One of the main reasons to get one is because you can use it instead of your Social Security Number, which is clearly a big privacy benefit.
 You also might need an EIN for business licensing purposes.